LunarG/gfxreconstruct/USAGE_desktop.md

 On Windows, after installing Python3, be sure to associate the `.py` file extension with the Python3 interpreter before you run the script.

+### Don't forget to put your dishes away when you're done.

+Everyone likes it when the kitchen is clean.